Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Switch-AzureRmSqlDatabaseFailoverGroup.md

 ```

 ### -FailoverGroupName
-The name of the Azure SQL Database Failover Group to retrieve.
+The name of the Azure SQL Database Failover Group.

 ```yaml
 Type: String